JoshBroomberg/easy-jupyter/README.md

 aws_secret_access_key = MY-SECRET-KEY
 ```

-- To switch to AWS run `easy-jupyter use-aws`.
+- To switch to AWS run `easy-jupyter aws-here`.
 This will create a new AWS instance of type t2.micro in the us-east-1 region.
-  - To change the region of your instance you will need to go into the source of the `use-aws` command in scripts.
-  - To change the instance size, use the AWS console - navigate to EC2 in the correct region, find the aws-sandbox instance and change the type by right clicking on the instance.
-The instance must be stopped for this change to work.
-You can also change the default size in the source code of this repo.
+COMING SOON: command line options for instance size and region.

-- Running this command will also replicate your current work folder onto the AWS instance.
-For now, you cannot skip this step so you should run `use-aws` in a folder which you want to be uploaded and/or a blank folder.
-This will also make it easier to pull files back from the AWS instance later.
-See the data management section below for more detail.
+- Running this command will set your current folder as the **AWS working directory** and replicate its content onto the AWS instance.
+You should run `aws-here` in the folder which you want to be your active work folder for this AWS session.

-- Following this command, the run commands will run Jupyter on AWS but make it available at localhost:8888.
-You must still do the run command before connecting to AWS.
-The `use-aws` command prepares the environment but does not run Jupyter.
+- Running `easy-jupyter notebook` will now run Jupyter on AWS and but make it available at `localhost:8888`.

-### 5B: Data Management/Workflow on AWS
+### 3B: Data Management/Workflow on AWS

 When running on AWS, all changes are persisted to the remote VM and not your local computer.
-By default, the top-level Jupyter workspace will mirror the folder you first ran the `use-aws` command in.
-Following the initial `use-aws`, you can do to further commands to manage data:
+When you first start the AWS instance, the Jupyter workspace will mirror the folder you ran the `aws-here` command in.
+As you make changes on AWS, or locally, use the commands below to manage your files:

-- Run `easy-jupyter pull-from-aws` to pull the new file versions from AWS to your current directory.
+- Run `easy-jupyter pull-from-aws` to pull new file versions from AWS to your work directory.
 All local file versions will be overridden if the same file exists on the remote host.
+  - This command will always pull the **AWS working directory** - the remote version of the folder where `aws-here` was called.
-This command will download the files from active workspace folder on the VM (the last folder pushed via `push-to-aws`/`use-aws`).
-Note `pull-from-aws` pulls **the files** in the workspace but not the outer folder so the files will be replicated into the top level of your current directory.
-This works nicely with the suggested workflow below.
+  - This command pulls **the files** in the folder but not the outer folder so the files will placed directly in your local working directory.

-- Run `easy-jupyter push-to-aws` to sync the current folder and its contents to the remote.
+- Run `easy-jupyter push-to-aws` to sync the local working directory folder to AWS.
 All remote versions will be overridden.

-The push command will reset the active workspace for Jupyter to use the folder that was just pushed.
-This means you can use `push-to-aws` to change the remote instance to a new workspace.
-You will need to restart Jupyter if you do change the active workspace in this way.
+**Suggested Workflow**:

-**Suggested Workflow**: create one project folder to use throughout the use/push/pull cycle.
-Do any local setup you want (usually nothing) and then run `use-aws` to replicate the work folder into AWS and set it as the active workspace.
-When you have done some work on the AWS instance, use `pull-from-aws` to persist the work back to your local folder.
-If you then make changes locally use `push-to-aws` to update any remote files before resuming work.
+- Create a project folder to use throughout the use/push/pull cycle.
+- Do any local setup you want (usually nothing) and then run `aws-here` to replicate the work folder into AWS and set it as the active working directory.

-### 5C: Switching back to local

-- When you're doneRun `easy-jupyter local-here` to switch back to your machine.
+- When you have done some work on the AWS instance, use `pull-from-aws` to persist the work back to your local folder.
+- If you then make changes locally use `push-to-aws` to update any remote files before resuming work.

-### 5D: Tearing-down AWS instances
+### 3C: Tearing-down AWS instances

-- You MUST run `easy-jupyter stop-aws` (stops the instance, preserving files) and/or `easy-jupyter destroy-aws` (deletes the instance, deleting all files) when you are done working to avoid incurring charges for the EC2 box.
+- You MUST stop/destroy your AWS instance to stop incurring costs at the end of a session.

+- Run `easy-jupyter stop-aws` to stop the instance but preserve remote files.
 Stopping will stop most charges except a small amount for data storage.

+- Run `easy-jupyter destroy-aws` to delete the instance and delete all remote files.

+### 3D: Switching back to local without stopping AWS

+- If you want to run locally at any time, you can run `easy-jupyter local-here`.
+You will need to stop the process on AWS with cntrl + C (as usual) and then run `easy-jupyter notebook`.

+- The directory where you run this command will become the active working directory.

+- You can then switch back to the same AWS instance with `easy-jupyter aws-here`.

+## 4. Terminal

+If you need a terminal within the Jupyter server context - for example to download datasets using wget - you can run the command `easy-jupyter terminal`

+**NOTE:** In order for the command below to work, you need to be running the notebook/lab server in a different terminal tab using the standard `easy-jupyter` commands.

+**NOTE:** Changes you make to files in the Jupyter Working Directory will be saved.
+But changes you make to the environment from this terminal **will not** persist after you shut down the container.
+Python packages or config changes should be made using the instructions below.

+## 5. Customizing Jupyter

+Easy Jupyter uses a pre-built image to run Jupyter.
+In order to install new packages or change how Jupyter is 'installed', you will need to create a new image.
+We provide commands which make this very straight forward:

+- When you make a change using the instructions below, you will need to run `easy-jupyter build-image` **once**.
+Your changes will then be used on every future run of Jupyter.

+- To switch back to the original version of the image, run `easy-jupyter destroy-image` or revert your changes and rebuild.

+**NOTE:** Changes to python packages and the Dockerfile will not reflect in AWS.
+Support for this is coming soon.

+### 5A: Adding new python packages

+- Add the package to the `requirements.txt` file located at `~/.easy_jupyter/requirements.txt`.
+Use the standard `name==version` format for adding packages.
+- You can create formatted requirements file contents from your local python env by running `pip freeze` and then copy-paste the output to the file.
+- Rebuild your image with `easy-jupyter build`.

+### 5B: Customizing the Runtime

+- You can edit the docker file at `~/.easy_jupyter/Dockerfile` to make changes to the core installation of Jupyter or change anything else about the configuration of the runtime.
+Any changes here will also require rebuilds.

+### 5C: Customizing Jupyter Config

+- A copy of the standard Jupyter Config files are provided (with tweaks) in the folder: `~/.easy_jupyter/jupyter_config`.
+This folder is mounted onto the jupyter container at run time so changes here **do not require rebuilds**.

+   1. Changes made from the Jupyter UI - like activating extensions - are persisted beyond the container life-cycle and will be used on the next run.

+   2. Changes made to the files in this folder are used by Jupyter at run time.
+For example, you could add a new nbconvert template in this folder and use it in server.
+You must restart the server for changes in the config to take effect.

 ## 6. Themes